JenJayme/readme-generator/README.md

 ![Screenshot](assets/images/ss-mm.PNG)

-Jen's Quick README-Maker is a simple friendly tool that automates the task of generating a README file to accompany your applications.
-After you've done all that hard work coding, shouldn't the README be easy?
+Jen's Quick README-Maker is a simple friendly tool that automates the task of generating a README file to accompany your apps.
+You've done all that hard work coding.
+Now, let's make sure people can see it and understand it's true glory with a pro-level README, and let's save you some time while we're at it.
 This utility will prompt you for some tidbits of information and plug them into a professional-grade README file whih you can further edit.
 Instructions, ingredients and acknowledgements below.
 Hope this makes someone's day a bit easier.
 Happy coding!
 __________

 ## Getting Started